 example(s-depends on)[reciprocal s-dependence between occurrents: in a game of chess the process of playing with the white pieces is mutually dependent on the process of playing with the black pieces]

 example(s-depends on)[reciprocal s-dependence between occurrents: a process of buying and the associated process of selling]

 example(s-depends on)[reciprocal s-dependence between occurrents: a process of increasing the volume of a portion of gas while temperature remains constant and the associated process of decreasing the pressure exerted by the gas]

 note(s-depends on)[An entity – for example an act of communication or a game of football – can s-depends_on more than one entity.
 Complex phenomena for example in the psychological and social realms (such as inferring, commanding and requesting) or in the realm of multi-organismal biological processes (such as infection and resistance), will involve multiple families of dependence relations, involving both continuants and occurrents [1, 4, 28]].

 As the examples under the heading of one-sided s-dependence among occurrents show, note(s-depends on)[the relation of s-depends_on does not in every case require simultaneous existence of its relata.
 Note the difference between such cases and the cases of continuant universals defined historically: the act of answering depends existentially on the prior act of questioning; the human being who was baptized or who answered a question does not himself depend existentially on the prior act of baptism or answering.
-He would still exist even if these acts had never taken place.
-A protein molecule that becomes phosphorylated existed before phosphorylation occurs and it might still have existed even though phosphorylation never occurred.
-IS THIS CLEAR?]
+He would still exist even if these acts had never taken place. /* A protein molecule that becomes phosphorylated existed before phosphorylation occurs and it might still have existed even though phosphorylation never occurred.
+IS THIS CLEAR?*/]

+Independent continuant

-2.1 Independent Continuanta(independent continuant)[Definition: a is an independent continuant = Def. a is a continuant which is such that there is no b and no t such that a s-depends_on b at t.
+a(independent continuant)[Definition: b is an independent continuant = Def. b is a continuant which is such that there is no c and no t such that b s-depends_on c at t.
 [017-002]]

 as(independent continuant)[Examples: an atom\, a molecule\, an organism\, a heart\, a chair\, the bottom right portion of a human torso\, a leg\; the interior of your mouth\; a spatial region\; an orchestra. ]

-a(independent continuant)[Axiom: For every independent continuant a and time t during the region of time spanned by its life, there are entities which s-depends_on a during t.
+a(independent continuant)[Axiom: For every independent continuant b and time t during the region of time spanned by its life, there are entities which s-depends_on b during t.
 [018-002]

-We say ‘during t’ since there may be regions t such that no entity s-depends_on a exactly in the region t. ]
+We say ‘during t’ since there may be regions t such that no entity s-depends_on b exactly in the region t. ]

 Examples of entities that s-depend_on independent continuants are: qualities, dispositions, processes.

+Material entity

-2.1.1 Material entity is ‘(a)’ correct here?a(material entity)[Elucidation: A material entity is an independent continuant that has some portion of matter as proper or improper continuant part.
+a(material entity)[Elucidation: A material entity is an independent continuant that has some portion of matter as proper or improper continuant part.
 [019-002]]

-as(material entity)[Examples: a photon, a human being, the undetached arm of a human being, an aggregate of human beings. ]
+as(material entity)[Examples: a photon\, a human being\, the undetached arm of a human being\, an aggregate of human beings. ]

 Every material entity is localized in space.